betsalel-williamson/fpga-hello-world/.work-items/fpga-visaul-workflow-output/design.md

 #### 5. Alternatives Considered
 *   **Pure GTKWave TCL Scripting:** While powerful, its reliance on Xvfb and specific GTKWave versions makes it less portable and harder to debug in a fully headless, automated environment compared to a Python-based approach.
 The `--auto-display` issue highlights this fragility.
 *   **Other VCD Viewers:** Many VCD viewers exist, but `vcdvcd` + `matplotlib` offers a programmatic, scriptable, and widely supported solution for headless rendering and custom analysis.
+*   **Fliplot (https://github.com/raczben/fliplot):** A Python library specifically designed for plotting digital waveforms.
+It could offer a more specialized and potentially optimized solution for waveform visualization compared to general-purpose `matplotlib`.
+Its suitability for headless environments and ease of integration with existing analysis logic would need to be evaluated.

 #### 6. Out of Scope
 *   Complex timing analysis requiring dedicated EDA tools.